TIY-Durham/2015-FALL-FEE/06--The-Temple-of-DOM/README.md

 Try _writing_ some of that DOM JavaScript to get just one accordion in one direction: opening when initially closed or closed when initially open.
 Then you can start to work on the toggle for that accordion.

+For `ViewModeSwitch`, try _writing_ some JavaScript.
+Can you get three items on the grid?
+Then, can you click the upper right hand button and transform the grid into a list?

 #### NIGHTMARE MODE

 Can you get the open and close working for _all accordions on the page_, regardless of nesting level?
 Remember that the initial state should be closed... and for bonus points, make a "real accordion": one that only opens one panel at a time.

+For `ViewModeSwitch`, can you get the whole layout to switch from grid to list with the click of the upper right hand buttons?